davidmatthew-ie/svjs/readme.md

 * id {string} (required) Reference this when applying the gradient.
 * type {string} (optional) - Accepts linear or radial.
 Default is linear.
 * rotation {number} (optional) - The angle of rotation.
 Default is 45.
-* units {string} (optional) - Accepts userSpaceOnUse or objectBoundingBox.
-Default is objectBoundingBox.

 _Returns:_ itself (the created gradient element).